Professional Development in Trauma Informed Care

 The scale is based on your self-determined access to resources, privilege, & social capital.
 In your self-determination, please consider your positionality of privilege.
 You are encouraged to self-assess this based on aspects of your personhood (e.g. race, gender & sexual identity, socio-economic status, educational background, able-bodied-ness, etc.) that do, or do not, grant you access to social and financial capital.

-Please choose the self-determined amount to register with your payment.
+Please choose the self-determined amount to register with your payment when you have accessed the Offering Tree platform.

 If you have any questions please scroll down to the FAQ section, reach out to tiponandoffthemat@gmail.com, or subscribe to the newsletter.